powdahound/powdahound.com/_posts/2009-09-17-mkscript-test-script-creator.md

 Basically, instead of doing:

+{% highlight bash %}
 $ echo '#!/usr/bin/python' > test.py
 $ chmod a+x test.py
+{% endhighlight %}

 You just do:
+{% highlight bash %}
 $ mkscript test.py
+{% endhighlight %}

 It knows how to create scripts for bash, perl, php, python, and ruby based on the extension you provide.
 You can get it [here](http://gist.github.com/188362).

-Pair it with [this vim function to execute the current file](http://blog.powdahound.com/post/124883176/execute-current-file-in-vim) and you have a really quick way to create and run test scripts!
+Pair it with [this vim function to execute the current file](/2009/05/execute-current-file-in-vim) and you have a really quick way to create and run test scripts!